Logarithmic Prismatic Cohomology I: Introduction

 \subsection{Acknowledgements}

 I would like to thank Kazuya Kato for constant encouragement which leads the author to the current generality of the theory presented in this paper.
-I am grateful to Bhargav Bhatt, Luc Illusie, and Zijian Yao for helpful remarks.
+Takeshi Tsuji kindly pointed out a mistake in a previous version, and I want to thank him a lot.
+I am grateful to Bhargav Bhatt, Heng Du, Luc Illusie, Yutaro Mikami, and Zijian Yao for helpful remarks.
 I thank students of the University of Tokyo who shared a correction on \cite{BS}, and Ildar Gaisin and Koji Shimizu for their comments on drafts.
 This work was supported by JSPS KAKENHI Grant Number 20K14284.